Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/06-aks-cluster.md

 az provider register --namespace Microsoft.ContainerService
 ```

 Review "parameters-main.json" file and update the values as required.
 Please make sure to update the AAD Group IDs with ones created in Step 02 in the parameters file.
-Once the files are updated, deploy using az cli or Az PowerShell
+Once the files are updated, deploy using az cli or Az PowerShell.

+There are two groups you need to change in parameters-main.json:
+    - Admin group which will grant the role "Azure Kubernetes Service Cluster Admin Role".
+The parameter name is: aksadminaccessprincipalId.
+    - Dev/User group which will grant "Azure Kubernetes Service Cluster User Role".
+The parameter name is: aksadminaccessprincipalId.

 # [CLI](#tab/CLI)